johndimm/checkin-today-okay/README.md

 Send an email like the one below to checkintodayokay@gmail.com

 Your email tells us us what to do in case you do not check in tomorrow.
-We will send a copy of your email to the address you specify following "send alert to:".
+We will send a copy of it to the address you specify following "send alert to:".

 ```
 send alert to: caregiver@gmail.com